-Housing policy is devolved across the UK, and different approaches have been taken by each country to try and meet the housing needs of their population.
+Housing policy is devolved across the United Kingdom (UK), and different approaches have been taken by each country to try and meet the housing needs of their population.
 Each country has developed a range of housing products aimed at households whose needs are not met by the market, some of which are known under the banner of ‘affordable housing’.
 This includes both rental and ownership schemes.

-Read the GSS affordable housing harmonisation report (PDF, 0.39MB) if you want to understand:
+Read this web page if you want to understand:

 - definitions of affordable housing across the UK